mulforma/Zelar/.github/SECURITY.md

 ## Reporting a Bug

-The `nintod` team and community take all security bugs in `nintod` seriously.
-Thank you for improving the security of `nintod`.
+The `zelar` team and community take all security bugs in `zelar` seriously.
+Thank you for improving the security of `zelar`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing the lead maintainer at `contact@vvx.bar`.
+Report security bugs by emailing the lead maintainer at `tinvv@outlook.co.th`.

 The lead maintainer will acknowledge your email within 48 hours, and will send a more detailed response within 48 hours indicating the next steps in handling your report.
 After the initial reply to your report, the security team will